uasal/spacehardwarehandbook-public/ESD Control Plan.md

 Wrist straps are expected to be either continuously monitored (CM) or checked each time the wearer enters the ESD protected area using an approved wrist strap tester.
 Foot grounding devices are checked and logged each time the wearer enters the ESD protected area.
 Foot grounding devices are worn on both feet and are checked one foot at a time.

 Workstation Real Time Continuous Monitoring Devices are checked to ensure functionality just before handling ESDS items.
-(The monitor’s alarm should sound and the appropriate red light should light when the lead is temporarily removed from the cuff. )
+(The monitor’s alarm should sound and the appropriate red light should light when the lead is temporarily removed from the cuff.)

 If one of the checks fails, corrective action is taken before work is performed and a subsequent re-check is used before work resumes.
 Appropriate corrective actions include:

-a.
-Replace cord.
+1. Replace cord.
-b.
-Replace complete system.
+2. Replace complete system.
-c.
-Use a conductive lotion designed for use with ESD wrist straps (if acceptable in the area of use).
+3. Use a conductive lotion designed for use with ESD wrist straps (if acceptable in the area of use).
-d.
-Wrist band cleaning.
+4. Wrist band cleaning.

 If it is found that an ESDS item was handled in an EPA with faulty ESD protection (e.g., wrist straps, grounding, etc.), that item will carry a risk lien.
 The failure of the ESD protection is recorded by the ESD Program Monitor in the item's traveler.